 Many things have changed along these years.
 In October 2010, I took part in a gorgeous bike riding trip along the Rhine River in Germany, France and Switzerland.
 We were two bikers on our first yet short bicycle touring trip, exploring the beauty of the Rhine valley, as well as ourselves and our passion for bicycling.

 On May 2015, two of my best friends and I had another great trip: a bicycle trip in Japan.
 You are invited to read more about our 450Km bike ride from Takayama to Kyoto.

 About Us & Bicycles and Bicycling Websites

-My official education is electrical engineer, with years of experience in software development.
-In the last 10 years I am developing software for GPS navigation.
-Over the years, I had some ideas of how to put my creation in the market.
+My official education is an electrical engineer with years of experience in software development.
+In the last ten years, I am developing software for GPS navigation.
+Over the years, I had some ideas on how to put my creation in the market.
 The last one was to build a web site that will help me in the mission.